OpenBB-finance/OpenBB/gamestonk_terminal/log_collection.md

 Code is not the only way you can contribute to improve GamestonkTerminal.

-You can help GamestonkTerminal Team by enabling reports about your usage and errors.

-No Personal Identifiable Information is collected (PII).

-Without this information we won't have much visibility on what are the :

-- Most used features
+You can help the team by enabling sending the logs that contain information about the usage of the terminal and errors.
+This helps to resolve bugs faster and focus the attention of the developers on what is important to you.
+Together we can strengthen the open source community and channel our efforts.
+This is important since GamestonkTerminal is an on-site application.
+This means that you install it on your computer.
+On a contrary of a web application that can track the usage of every button and page, we need logs to be sent to us to understand where to spend our time and effort.

+With your logs, we can

+- see what your favorite features are, understand why and further improve that part of the terminal
-- Most common errors
+- have a look at the most common errors and improve on the ease of use
-- OS + Python version : specific incompatibilities
+- we can check for incompatibilities of different operating systems and python versions

+If you are concerned about privacy, be assured, we do not collect any Personal Identifiable Information (PII).
+This means that you will stay anonymous at all time.

 Personal Identifiable Information : PII is anything that can link you to the data (IP/E-mail/Credentials...)

-**CHALLENGE**

-GamestonkTerminal is an on-site application : that you install on your computer.

-On a contrary of a web application that can track the usage of every button and page.

-We have no means to know if a feature we spent time and effort on is actually used or crashes.

 **LOG COLLECTION**